Excel IF Function (Table of Contents)

-The IF Function is the most popular function in Excel and it allows to make logical comparisons between a value and what you expect the output.
+The IF Function is the most popular function in Excel, and it allows you to make logical comparisons between a value and what you expect the output.
 We all know Excel is used for different types of reports.
-Some reports may contain huge data with lots of field in it.
-But it can happen that the report may not give you the desired result which is based on certain fields in the report.
+Some reports may contain huge data with lots of field in them.
+But it can happen that the report may not give you the desired result based on certain fields in the report.
 This is where Conditional formulas are used.
-If you need an outcome based on the criteria which depends on a field available in the report, you can use conditional formulas of excel.
+If you need an outcome based on the criteria, which depends on a field available in the report, you can use conditional formulas of excel.

 The IF Function is an inbuilt function in Excel which is categorized as a Logical Function.

 How to Use IF Function in Excel?

-IF Function can be used as a worksheet function in Excel which means it can be entered as a part of a formula in a cell of the Worksheet.
+IF Function can be used as a worksheet function in Excel, which means it can be entered as a part of a formula in the Worksheet cell.
 IF Function gives the outcome based on the conditional criteria for a field.

 The Syntax for the IF Function in Excel is: